ralferlebach/moodle-enrol_adele/README.md

 [![Moodle Plugin CI](https://github.com/ralferlebach/moodle-enrol_adele/actions/workflows/moodle-plugin-ci.yml/badge.svg?branch=development)](https://github.com/ralferlebach/moodle-enrol_adele/actions?query=workflow%3A%22Moodle+Plugin+CI%22+branch%3Adevelopment)

-ADELE enrolment owns every course enrolment a learning path causes: it derives who belongs in which course from the learning path state, keeps that derivation correct when events are lost, and cleans up when an entitlement ends.
+AdeLe enrolment owns every course enrolment a learning path causes: it derives who belongs in which course from the learning path state, keeps that derivation correct when events are lost, and cleans up when an entitlement ends.

-ADELE is not a single plugin but a set of three that work as one system.
+AdeLe is not a single plugin but a set of three that work as one system.
 They are developed together and declare each other as dependencies, so they can only be installed and updated as a set.

 * **local_adele** is the learning path itself: the graphical editor, the node structure, the completion and restriction logic, and the Vue 3 frontend.
 * **mod_adele** is the in-course entry point: it embeds a learning path in an ordinary course and decides which of that course's participants the path applies to.